 Planning application validation requirements Click to get info

-Our local validation requirements list explains what information you need to include with your planning application.
+Our adopted local validation requirements list is a technical document that explains what information you need to include with your planning application.

 Submitting an application

 Our adopted local validation requirements list sets out what information is required for applications of a particular type, scale or location.